PANCE Blueprint Cardiology (13%)

 • Brain AVMs underlie 1 to 2 percent of all strokes, 3 percent of strokes in young adults, and 9 percent of subarachnoid hemorrhages

-Brain AVMs usually present between the ages of 10 and 40 years.
+Brain AVMs are usually present between the ages of 10 and 40 years.
 In about half of all brain AVMs, intracranial hemorrhage is the first sign (41 to 79 percent)

-In people without hemorrhage, signs, and symptoms of a brain AVM may include:
+In people without hemorrhage, signs and symptoms of a brain AVM may include:

 • Seizure: 11-13 percent of patients with AVM present with seizure